top of page

 This is meant to be a laboratory of love.
 A place to deepen in self-love, to deepen in love for a fellow human being that is suffering, and to deepen in love for our collective as it moves through loss.

-Where: The Church in Ocean Park, 235 Hill Street, Santa Monica
+Church in Ocean Park, 235 Hill Street, Santa Monica, CA

 Photo of the Angelbird by Michele Mattei.